thakurST/thakurST/README.md

 ### Who do I talk to? ###

-* Sandeep Thakur (sthakur820@gmail.com) is your best bet for any questions about how to get up and running.
+* Sandeep (sthakur820@gmail.com) is your best bet for any questions about how to get up and running.